Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 | | |
 --- | ---
 `MFX_ERR_NONE` | The function completed successfully.
+`MFX_ERR_NONE_PARTIAL_OUTPUT` | The function completed successfully, bitstream contains a portion of the encoded frame according to required granularity.
 `MFX_WRN_IN_EXECUTION` | The specified asynchronous function is in execution.
 `MFX_ERR_ABORTED` | The specified asynchronous function aborted due to data dependency on a previous asynchronous function that did not complete.

 **Change History**

 This function is available since SDK API 1.0.
+Return code MFX_ERR_NONE_PARTIAL_OUTPUT is introduced in SDK API TBD.

 **Remarks**

 See status codes for specific asynchronous functions.

+In partial output mode, enabled during encoder initialization [mfxExtPartialBitstreamParam](#mfxExtPartialBitstreamParam) or reset, application is expected to call SyncOperation with the same sync point repeatedly until it receives the MFX_ERR_NONE or some error;
+when MFX_ERR_NONE_PARTIAL_OUTPUT code is returned, new portion of the encoded frame is appended to the last bitstream portion located at DataOffset and increment a DataLength size accoding to new portion size in the associated [mfxBitstream](#mfxBitstream) buffer.
+Finally, when MFX_ERR_NONE returned the bitstream buffer contains full bitstream for encoded frame with DataLengh equal to it length.
+Any processing on app level of the partial result returned in bitstream buffer must be finished before next SyncOperation call.

 ## MFXVideoENCODE